African National Women’s Organization Constitution

-Section 6.3.3 The International Convention of the ANWO shall be held every three years at such time and place as determined by the International Executive Committee.
+Section 6.3.3 The International Convention of the ANWO shall be held every two years at such time and place as determined by the International Executive Committee.

 Section 6.3.5 The Chairperson of the African Socialist International shall appoint the President of ANWO during the International Convention ANWO President

 Section 6.3.6 Qualifications to stand for office on the International Executive committee

 - All candidates must be members in good standing, dues paid in full,